Perfection – Everything has to be just so

 Anomalies, aberrations – the so called lack of perfection, are what allows for evolution which is the ability to make adaptation according to the changing environment.
 Evolution, is key to the perpetuation of species.

-The monotheistic mindset – where everything has to be classified into neat little categories with black-and-white clarity, without any wiggle room, without making allowances for any other, other than just “The One”.
+The puritanical mindset – where everything has to be classified into neat little categories with black-and-white clarity, without any wiggle room, without making allowances for any other, other than just “The One”.
 Such a thought process fosters arrogance and judgmental attitudes.

-This simplistic thinking embellished by these religions, where man – not human, but just the male of our species – is elevated above all else, is an unscientific simplicity that obscures nature’s complex truth, that there are no male fetuses at conception.
-Which means, every man – even those who think they are God – must begin their journey of life as woman.
+This simplistic thinking embellished by these religions, where man – not human, but just the male of our species – is elevated above all else, is an unscientific simplicity that obscures nature’s complex truth, that there are no male embryos at conception.
+Which means, every man – even those who think they are God – must begin their journey of life as a woman.

-Because, no matter what we think or believe, the planet we live on are governed by the rules of nature that constantly strives for balance and harmony in its diversity.
+Because, no matter what we think or believe, the planet we live on, are governed by the rules of nature that constantly strives for balance and harmony in its diversity.
 Contrary to popular belief, we are not superior beings on this planet, we are just one of the many creatures that co-habit this world.
 To Mother Earth, we are no more important than the worm that turns on the plough.

 And if religion seems to be getting in the way of accepting the truth, maybe, it’s time to rectify the Scriptures, thusly:

 “In the beginning there are no males.
-All human beings are conceived only as females.
+All human beings are conceived as females.
 Then, roughly half of the embryos replace one of their X chromosomes with a Y chromosome making the transformation from female (XX) to male (XY).
 Since, mother nature is flexible in her complexity, she makes us man, woman, gay and transgender – all part of one big human family.”